0417yjy/UCR_CS166_Project/README.md

 	* Given a maintenance company ID, list the type of repair, the hotel, and the room number for all repairs made by that company. - FCT 17
 	* For a given date range, list all the requests received by the maintenance company from a particular hotel manager ID.

-## Assumptions

-* When user ask for available room, he/she is asking about current date.

 ## TEAM